JaphD/Alx_DjangoLearnLab/django_blog/Documentation.md

 As a different authenticated user, try to access the edit/delete URLs for someone else’s comment → should be blocked/redirected.

-Tagging Feature
+Tagging Feature Documentation
 Overview

-The tagging feature allows authors to categorize their blog posts using keywords (tags).
-This improves content organization and helps users discover related posts easily.
+The tagging feature allows authors to categorize their blog posts using keywords, improving content discoverability.
+Tags are implemented with django-taggit, which handles the many-to-many relationship between posts and tags.

-How to Add Tags to a Post
+Adding Tags to Posts

-When creating or editing a post, you will see a Tags field in the PostForm.
+When creating or editing a post, use the Tags input field in the post form.

 Enter one or more tags separated by commas (e.g., Django, Python, Web Development).

-Tags that do not already exist in the database will be automatically created.
+Tags that do not exist will be automatically created.

-After saving, the tags will appear under the blog post.
+After saving, the tags appear under the post and are clickable.

-How Tags Work
+Viewing Posts by Tag

-Tags are clickable.
-Clicking on a tag will show all posts associated with that tag.
+Clicking a tag shows all posts associated with that tag.

-URL Structure for viewing posts by tag:
+URL pattern:

 /tags/<tag_name>/